docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 To lock a document/part to prevent modification, just select it and press the check-out button.
 A new item iteration will be created.

-{% image /assets/images/documentation/image14.png "Buttons check-out / undo check-out / check-in"%}
+{% image /assets/images/documentation/image14.png "Check-out / Undo check-out / Check-in buttons"%}

 A checked out item cannot be edited by other users.
 To validate the modifications you will have to check it in.
 Otherwise, you can cancel the changes with the undo check-out action.